FMagnani/DR_KGE/README.md

 2. `bash make_query` (In this case you have to select the folder in which the embedding are stored)
 3. `python hits.py --model <model name> --folder <folder number>`, e.g. `python hits.py --model TransE L2 --folder 0`

-## Personal opinion
-Graphs are cool.
-Large graphs are also cool.
-Anyway, to make embeddings of large graphs is not a cool activity, it quite sucks.
-Moreover, the Ribavirin, that is always ranked first, is actually present in the training set.
-So, it's not a real prediction.
-Leaving that out, these algorithms can predict basically two compunds, that I guess are the most obvious choices, that could be made even without this method.
-Personally, I also believe that the other ones, the Choloroquine and the Oseltamivir, are there totally by chance.
-This method sucks applied to this problem.
-Nonetheless... maybe I could try it on some kind of Pokèmon knowledge graph...